nhscc/problem-statements/2021/ghostmeme/ghostmeme-part-1.md

 [are](https://www.php.net/manual/en/faq.passwords.php#faq.passwords.bestpractice)
 [many](https://stackoverflow.com/a/61405208/1367414)
-[tutorials](https://8gwifi.org/docs/window-crypto-pbkdf.jsp) for how to safely store passwords and other secrets in a database.
+[tutorials](https://8gwifi.org/docs/window-crypto-pbkdf.jsp) for how to safely store passwords in a database.
 [Your users are counting on you to protect them!](https://www.statista.com/statistics/273550/data-breaches-recorded-in-the-united-states-by-number-of-breaches-and-records-exposed/)

 > When storing secrets, we recommend using SHA256+bcrypt, scrypt, or PBKDF2